DewduSendanayake/ChatMyPDF/README.md

-# Project: **ChatMyPDF** — A Local, Private PDF Chatbot with RAG & LLM
+# ChatMyPDF - PDF Chatbot with RAG & LLM 🤖

 ChatMyPDF is a completely free, local-first chatbot application that lets you interact with your PDFs using natural language.
-It leverages Retrieval-Augmented Generation (RAG), FAISS vector indexing, and a locally running Large Language Model (Mistral 7B via llama.cpp).
+It uses Retrieval-Augmented Generation (RAG), FAISS vector indexing, and a locally running Large Language Model (Mistral 7B via llama.cpp).
 Built with LangChain and Streamlit.

 ---